Buriaku/AdventOfCodeHaskell/README.md

 # AdventOfCodeHaskell
-Trying to solve Advent of Code 2019 using Haskell
+Solving Advent of Codes using Haskell

 To view, load in GHCi and look at dayXXC functions with X = [0..9] and C = [a..b].

+(Completed years in folders.)